alicolville/Weight-Tracker/readme.txt

 wlt-league-table to wt-league-table
 wlt-chart to wt-chart

-* Improvement: Allow numeric custom fields to be plotted on charts.
+* New Feature: Allow numeric custom fields to be plotted on charts.
-* Improvement: A user's target weight can now be displayed on bar graphs.
+* New Feature: A user's target weight can now be displayed on bar graphs.
 * Improvement: Measurements have been removed.
 They have now been migrated (along with user data) into Custom Fields.
 * Improvement: Measurements, now custom fields, can now be displayed on bar graphs.
 * Improvement: Export to CSV / JSON performance has been drastically improved.